Definition of siding

 Decks and siding: Use fire- and heat-resistant materials such as cement, plaster, stucco, masonry (including stone bricks or blocks) and fiber-cement products.

 Knocking down walls and ripping up siding has been good for his soul, a way to relieve the stress of dealing with everything Jadon and Anias have gone through.

 These example sentences are selected automatically from various online news sources to reflect current usage of the word 'siding.'
 Views expressed in the examples do not represent the opinion of Merriam-Webster or its editors.
 Send us feedback.

 Definition of siding for English Language Learners

 : long pieces of material that are used to cover the outside walls of a building

 : a short railroad track that is connected with the main track

-2 : material (as boards or metal or plastic pieces) forming the exposed surface of outside walls of frame buildings
+2 : material (as boards or metal pieces) used to cover the outside walls of frame buildings

 What made you want to look up siding?
 Please tell us where you read or heard it (including the quote, if possible).